Skip to content

 Renovations started in 2014 with work on Petite Ferme Les Bouts.
 It already existed as a dwelling however was in desperate need of work.
 It wasn’t just a case of new floor tiles and a lick of paint; it needed a new ceiling, concrete floor, walls, windows, sewage connections, electricity plus water supply and everything else inbetween!
 Internally it was dark and closed in, but externally stunning views which needed to be embraced.
 Work continued for another 18 months and finally we had a bright, airy and modern property.
 As a family we enjoyed living in Petite Ferme Les Bouts while renovation of the upper 2 floors continued which is now our family home.

 GRENIER LES BOUTS

 Grenier Les Bouts has proved to be a delight to own.
 From day one we wanted to create a hideaway for couples and were really excited to see how it was going to develop.
 Our whole family, across 3 generations has worked tirelessly to put a huge spark of life into the building and it now stands proud overlooking the valley.
-Works also started in 2014, underpinning the walls, stabalising the block work, removing the upper floor and concreting the ground floor.
-The original brick ceiling was too unstable so needed to be taken down and a wooden vaulted ceiling replaced it.
+Work also started in 2014, underpinning the walls, stabalising the block work, removing and replacing the upper floor and concreting the ground floor.
+The lovely original brick ceiling was too unstable so needed to be taken down and a wooden vaulted ceiling replaced it.
 Following this, a new roof was built, the space for the patio doors prepared, insallation put in and all utilities connected.
 Floors, stairs, kitchen, bathroom, painting was all completed by Winter 2016.
 Externally we needed to wait until the Spring when we were able to complete the patio area.
 We welcomed our first guests into Grenier Les Bouts in June 2016.